 - If you follow Step 2 on p.
-135 to choose images, a v will appear on the screen. - Press the button again to deselect the image. vill disappear. - To choose additional images, repeat the above procedure.
+125 to choose images, vill appear on the screen. - Press the ( button again to deselect the image. vill disappear. - To choose additional images, repeat the above procedure.

 Erase.

 - If you press the MENU button, a confirmation screen will appear. - Press the buttons to choose [OK], then press the button.